A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: IDS and Datasets Survey

 \section{IDS and Datasets Survey}

-In the past decade numerous IDS were developed and evaluated against a range of published available datasets.
-In this Section, these datasets are summarized, and their limitations highlighted.
-Furthermore, recent IDS are analysed discussing algorithms used and the datasets the IDS were evaluated against.
-Moreover, the trends in the algorithms used by research over the past decade are discussed, highlighting a clear shift in the use of specific algorithms.
+In this section, prominent datasets are summarized, and their limitations are highlighted.
+Furthermore, recent IDSs are analyzed, discussing the algorithms used and the datasets the IDSs were evaluated against.
+Moreover, trends observed in the algorithms used by research over the past decade are discussed, highlighting a clear shift in the use of specific algorithms.